a-flyleaf/dragonotes/about/goals.md

 *May* be willing to trade anything I have duplicates of (x#).
 Otherwise I am a shameless hoarder and these will collect virtual dust in the vault forever.

-Skins actually on dragons not included.
+Skins actually on dragons not included unless otherwise noted.
+Links to AH search.

 ### pre-joining